 This Agreement pertains to Confidential Information that is disclosed during the period commencing with the Effective Date indicated on the first page of this Agreement and ending upon a period of three (3) years from the termination of the parties’ negotiations under this Agreement (the “Term”).
 Each of the parties shall not use the Confidential Information of the other party in any way, either during the Term or at any time thereafter, for purposes other than as expressly permitted under this Agreement.

-Each party agrees that during the Term, defined above in section 11, it shall not, whether directly or indirectly: (a) engage or employ any person retained as an employee, independent contractor or consultant by the other party at any time during the Term; (b) induce, influence, entice, solicit or attempt to influence, induce, entice or solicit, any suppliers, customers, employees or others to terminate or otherwise alter their relationship with the other party; or (c) use any Confidential Information, names, or programs to attempt to propose, solicit or obtain business from any customer or prospective customer of the Disclosing Party; or (d) solicit or hire the employees and contractors of the Disclosing Party or its customers or contractors for purposes of pursuing or offering to pursue, soliciting or otherwise competing with the Disclosing Party.
+Each party agrees that during the Term, defined above in section 11, it shall not, except in the ordinary course of business and unrelated to and without the use of the Confidential Information or for the purpose it was exchanged, whether directly or indirectly: (a) engage or employ any person retained as an employee, independent contractor or consultant by the other party at any time during the Term; (b) induce, influence, entice, solicit or attempt to influence, induce, entice or solicit, any suppliers, customers, employees or others to terminate or otherwise alter their relationship with the other party; or (c) use any Confidential Information, names, or programs to attempt to propose, solicit or obtain business from any customer or prospective customer of the Disclosing Party; or (d) solicit or hire the employees and contractors of the Disclosing Party or its customers or contractors for purposes of pursuing or offering to pursue, soliciting or otherwise competing with the Disclosing Party.

 Neither party has any obligation under or by virtue of this Agreement to purchase from or furnish to the other party any products or services, or to enter into any other agreement, including but not limited to, a development, purchasing or technology licensing agreement.